truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // Lets the webble join a uniquely identified online data broadcasting virtual room for sending and receiving
     // messages via the server online to other users.
 One must provide a unique id for the message area, an event
     // handler method that receives all incoming messages for that room and optional if one wish to exclude the current
-    // user in the message dispatching
+    // user in the message dispatching.
     $scope.registerOnlineDataListener(msgRoomId, eventHandler, excludeSelf);

+    // The callback eventHandler for incoming messages provided when registering (above) will be sent the incoming data
+    // as the first parameter and the sending user as the second
+    // USAGE EXAMPLE
+    var onOnlineDataArrive = function(data, username) {
+        $log.log(data);
+        $log.log("data sent by " + username);
+    };

     // Unregister Online Data Listener
     // Lets the webble leave a uniquely identified online data broadcasting virtual room used for sending and receiving